JFDesigner/FBAlbubumDownloader/README.md

  - Implement multi-threading which finds all urls (work from start and from back) and then downloads them all
  - Basic interface and create executable

-### Contact
+## Contact

 If you have problems or questions then please contact me by emailing me at jonflynn@jfdesigner.co.uk.

-### Website
+## Website

-Visit my portfolio to see more of my work and interesting programs at jfdesigner.co.uk.
+Visit my portfolio to see more of my work and interesting programs at http://jfdesigner.co.uk/

 License
 ----